wso2/docs-ei/en/micro-integrator/docs/references/config-catalog-backup.md

                                         </div>
                                     </div>
                                     <div class="param-description">
                                         <p>The initial number of synapse threads in the pool.
 This parameter is applicable only if the Iterate or the Clone mediator is used to handle a higher load.
-These mediators use a thread pool to create new threads when processing messages and sending messages in parallal.
-You can configure the size of the thread pool by this parameter.
-The number of threads specified via this parameter should be increased as required to balance an increased load.
-Increasing the value specified for this parameter results in higher performance of the Iterate and Clone mediators.</p>
+The number of threads specified for this parameter should be increased as required to balance an increased load.</p>
                                     </div>
                                 </div>
                             </div><div class="param">